juanlao7/protopipe_web/_api_generator/neural_network_cards_index_skeleton.md

 The backend for building and training neural networks is based on [Keras](https://keras.io/), and almost every layer, constraint, initializer and regularizer has its corresponding card.

-**Note:** the current version of Protopipe does not support the parameterization of neural networks yet, but this feature will be available in the future.
+**Note:** the current version of Protopipe does not yet support the parameterization of neural networks, but this feature will be available in the future.

 {{ tree }}